philthephatman/awesome-hacking-lists/udpsec.md

 - [SiteScan](https://github.com/jasonsheh/SiteScan) - A tool help get the basic information of one site
 - [JoomlaScan](https://github.com/drego85/JoomlaScan) - A free software to find the components installed in Joomla CMS, built out of the ashes of Joomscan.
 - [silverblog](https://github.com/SilverBlogTeam/silverblog) - A fast and lightweight blog framework based on Python3 development
-- [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool) - RSA tool for ctf - retreive private key from weak public key and/or uncipher data (feel free to ask questions : @G4N4P4T1)
+- [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool) - RSA attack tool (mainly for ctf) - retreive private key from weak public key and/or uncipher data
 - [rsatool](https://github.com/ius/rsatool) - rsatool can be used to calculate RSA and RSA-CRT parameters
 - [rangehttpserver](https://github.com/smgoller/rangehttpserver) - Python module that implements a simple HTTP server that understands the HTTP Range header.
 - [qiniu4blog](https://github.com/ferstar/qiniu4blog) - 使用七牛云存储创建自己的图床,用于写博客